fcegatti/fcegatti/README.md

 ### 👨🏻‍💻 &nbsp;About Me

- 🚀&nbsp;I'm a Junior Fullstack Engineer with a background in translation and language teaching.\
+ 🚀&nbsp;I'm a Junior Fullstack Engineer with a background in translation and language teaching.<br>
-🎓&nbsp;I studied English Philology at Universitat de Barcelona.\
+🎓&nbsp;I studied English Philology at Universitat de Barcelona.<br>
-💻&nbsp;I completed a six-month, 850hs Fullstack Engineering bootcamp at Factoria F5 in Barcelona.\
+💻&nbsp;I completed a six-month, 850hs Fullstack Engineering bootcamp at Factoria F5 in Barcelona.<br>
-📚 &nbsp;I'm passionate about learning new things and now I'm focusing on technologies and programming languages.\
+📚 &nbsp;I'm passionate about learning new things and now I'm focusing on technologies and programming languages.<br>
-🗣️ &nbsp;I speak several languages, including Spanish, English, Catalan, French, Italian, and a bit of Portuguese and Greek.\
+🗣️ &nbsp;I speak several languages, including Spanish, English, Catalan, French, Italian, and a bit of Portuguese and Greek.<br>
-✍️ &nbsp;In my free time, I play chess, I read and I also like creative writing as a hobby.\
+✍️ &nbsp;In my free time, I play chess, I read and I also like creative writing as a hobby.<br>
-💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
+💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!<br>
 ✉️ &nbsp;You can email me at fcegatti@yahoo.es.
-I'll try to respond as soon as possible!
+I'll try to respond as soon as possible!<br>
 <!-- 📄 &nbsp;You can check my [Resume](https://) for more details about work experience. -->

 ![version :12.03.2023](https://img.shields.io/badge/version-12.03.2023-informational) &nbsp;